-A parallel area of research investigates historical and current cultural factors that influence suicide risk and resilience in underrepresented populations.
-Much of this work has focused on ethnic and racial minority factors such as historical trauma in Indigenous communities and racial microaggressions in people of color.
-Current work also includes the impact of minority stressors and gender affirmation medical intervention on the maintenance of suicidal ideation in transgender veterans.
+A parallel area of Dr. Tucker’s research investigates historical and current cultural factors that influence suicide risk and resilience in underrepresented populations.
+Current work in this area has focused on the impact of minority stressors and gender affirmation medical interventions has on suicidal thinking in transgender/gender diverse (TGD) adults.

 Predoctoral Clinical Internship, VA Puget Sound Health Care System (Seattle), 2016-2017

 Theoretical Models of Suicide

 *Moscardini, E. H., *Oakey, D. N., Robinson, A., *Powers, J., *Aboussouan, A. B., Rasmussen, S., Cramer, R., & Tucker, R. P. (in press).
 Entrapment and suicidal ideation: the protective roles of presence of life meaning and reasons for living.
 Suicide and Life‐Threatening Behavior.

 *Oakey-Frost, N., Tucker, R. P., & Buckner, J. D. (2021).
 Ethnic identity and suicide risk among Hispanic/Latino young adults: The independent and synergistic impacts of perceived burdensomeness and thwarted belongingness.
 Archives of Suicide Research, 25(2), 253-268. https://doi.org/10.1080/13811118.2019.1670766

 Mitchell, S. M., Brown, S. L., Roush, J. F., Tucker, R. P., Cukrowicz, K. C., & Joiner, T. E. (2020).
 Improving the clinical utility of the Interpersonal Needs Questionnaire.
 Assessment, 27(3), 621-637. https://doi.org/10.1177/1073191118824660